 How do I get my puppy to "mind" (and respect) me?

-Reinforce positive, desired behaviors with treats, praise and attention and, if needed use generic high pitch sound, hand clap or rattle sound to distract dog doing a really undesirable behavior
+Reinforce positive, desired behaviors with tasty treats like these praise and attention and, if needed use generic high pitch sound, hand clap or rattle sound to distract dog doing a really undesirable behavior

 Robin tells us why

 It’s all about building relationships.
 Yelling at anyone or being pushy isn’t good for relationships.
 Would you want to hang around someone that flipped you over on your back or yelled and disciplined you all the time?
 Probably not, it would certainly not be a relationship built on mutual trust, respect and admiration, but rather one based on fear.

 Anything hurtful or emotionally hard for the dog isn’t a good way to build the relationship, so always keep that in mind.
 There are so many ways to “get the job done” that won’t hurt your relationship with your dog, always opt for positive reinforcement techniques.

 How do I train my puppy not to jump up on people?

 “Four on the Floor” before any petting or attention